diafygi/webcrypto-examples/README.md

     ["deriveKey", "deriveBits"] //can be any combination of "deriveKey" and "deriveBits" )
 .then(function(publicKey){
-    //returns a publicKey (private keys cannot be imported) console.log(publicKey);
+    //returns a publicKey (or privateKey if you are importing a private key) console.log(publicKey);
 })
 .catch(function(err){